Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Romeo and Juliet Act II Scene II

-authoritarian religious hierarchy.
-You don't need faith to benefit from a
+religious hierarchy.
+You don't need faith to benefit from a psychedelic

-psychedelic experience, let alone a priest or even a shaman to interpret it.
+experience, let alone a priest or even a shaman to interpret it.
+What

-What you need is courage—courage to drink the brew, eat the mushroom, or
+you need is courage to drink the brew, eat the mushroom, or whatever it

-whatever it is, and then to pay attention, and make of it what you will.
+is, and then to pay attention, and make of it what you will.
+Suddenly,

 -- Dennis McKenna

-on account of immodest dances or of the costumes and dresses introduced at them.
+of immodest dances or of the costumes and dresses introduced at them.
+In

-In these no one should take part.
-Even modest dances are rarely without danger,
+these no one should take part.
+Even modest dances are rarely without

-and a Christian should not frequent them from choice and of his own free will."
+danger, and a Christian should not frequent them from choice and of his

-"The theatre. — Though the drama is not bad in its
+"The theatre.
+Though the drama is not bad in its nature, in point

-nature, in point of fact it generally is so in our times.
-There are some plays
+of fact it generally is so in our times.
+There are some plays so

-gravely culpable ; and others which are called innocent are in reality only less
+ourselves gravely culpable ; and others which are called innocent are in

-observe a legitimate condescension, to frequent the theatre is to give up a
+legitimate condescension, to frequent the theatre is to give up a devout

 treasure of the faith."

-of Religious Instruction, Apologetic, Dogmatic, and Moral: For the Use of
+Instruction, Apologetic, Dogmatic, and Moral: For the Use of Catholic

 https://archive.org/details/abridgedcourser01schogoog/page/n364/mode/2up